WEDDING PLANNING

 White

 Pairing a black shirt with a tux is a casual move and the one we've seen the most, so double check the dress code before you opt for a black or more colorful shirt.
-Again, avoid these alternatives if you're headed to a traditional black tie event.

 Go back to Table of Contents